adonisjs/legacy-docs/3.0/security.md

 - first-steps
 ---

-Majority of the security features are baked right into Adonis with the help of a middleware called [shield](https://github.com/adonisjs/adonis-middleware).
+Majority of the security features are baked right into AdonisJs with the help of a middleware called [shield](https://github.com/adonisjs/adonis-middleware).
 Shield protects your apps from common web/malware attacks.

 ## Setup